mohar14/mohar14.github.io/_posts/2019-10-02-Physician.md

 This is an unique and interesting problem to solve but the data to solve this problem is not readily available.
 In this section I will discuss the python scraper I wrote that collects data from a popular physician website.

-I will use the selenium package which you can install using pip either from your jupyter notebook or the command line.
+I will use the *selenium* package which you can install using pip either from your jupyter notebook or the command line.

 ```python
 !pip install selenium
 ```
-Now I will import all the necessary dependencies for selenium and *pandas* which I will use to create a dataframe.
+Now I will import all the necessary dependencies for *selenium* and *pandas* to create a dataframe.

 ```python
 import selenium